 - Courage – most people dream about being winners but don’t have the intestinal fortitude to take the risks necessary to achieve excellence including subjecting themselves to the glare of the public spotlight and all that entails.

 - Resiliency – if you look back at the history of any winner you typically find points where they needed to be resilient despite the many obstacles and odds against them.
 Success doesn’t come cheap or easy.
 Most people tend to stumble or wither under this pressure; winners simply strengthen their resolve and move forward.

-- Self-Belief – at some point you have look yourself in the mirror and fully believe in yourself and your ability to do what needs to get done especially when few people have proven they are capable of doing it.
+- Self-Belief – at some point you must look at yourself in the mirror and fully believe in yourself and your ability to do what needs to be done, especially when few people have proven they are capable of doing it.